 Visualization Charts¶

-Guance is equipped with over 20 standardized visualization charts, allowing you to easily customize dashboards according to your business needs.
-At the same time, by using advanced features such as view variables, data linkage between charts can be achieved, ensuring personalization and professionalism in data presentation.
+Guance provides over 20 standardized visualization charts, allowing you to easily customize dashboards based on business needs.
+Additionally, by using advanced features such as view variables, data linkage between charts can be achieved, ensuring personalization and professionalism in data presentation.

 Adding Charts¶